MartaJuzepczuk/ewp-specs-api-omobility-las/endpoints/tmp-scenario/README.md

 =========================================

 The current version of the learning agreement is quite complicated.
-We are trying to propose a simpler version that still will be compatible with the Commission's guidelines (https://ec.europa.eu/programmes/erasmus-plus/resources/documents/applicants/learning-agreement_en).
+We want to propose a simpler version that still will be compatible with the Commission's guidelines (https://ec.europa.eu/programmes/erasmus-plus/resources/documents/applicants/learning-agreement_en).

 In the current version of the scheme, both `components-studied` (tables A / A2) and `components-recognized` (tables B / B2) consist of six parts: